For sale hybride Hyundai

 4.5 l/100km WLTP (manufacturer figure).
 Real-world consumption differs; see the owner reviews below.

-How much can the Hyundai Ioniq Hybrid tow?
+How much boot space does the Hyundai Ioniq Hybrid have?

 Owner experiences